Ch4s3/-pursu.es/source/articles/2017/10-23-how-to-be-good-at-turbolinks-5.html.markdown

 #### Getting Started

-Althought Turbolinks is associated with Rails, you can install it as a node_module or via a CDN.
+Although Turbolinks is associated with Rails, you can install it as a node_module or via a CDN.
 If you use a CDN and a script tag as shown below, Turbolinks will initialize itself and you are all set.